 PPP is a non-fatal form of pustular psoriasis that we estimate affects approximately 2% of total psoriasis cases, approximately 150,000 patients in the United States alone.
 Patients experience a chronic occurrence of sterile pustules on their hands and feet, while systemic levels of IL-36 cytokines and other inflammatory disease biomarkers are also elevated.
 Patients with severe symptoms may have significant pain and be unable to stand, walk or do manual work, resulting in greatly diminished quality of life.

-We plan to commence a Phase 1 clinical trial in the first half of 2017 and anticipate announcing top-line data from this trial during the second half of 2017.
-We subsequently plan to seek regulatory clearance to initiate Phase 2 studies of ANB019 in GPP and PPP patients during 2018.
+We are conducting a Phase 1 clinical trial of ANB019 and top-line data from this trial are expected during the second half of 2017.
+We subsequently plan to seek regulatory clearance to initiate Phase 2 studies of ANB019 in patients with GPP and PPP during 2018.